tristandunn/tristandunn/about.markdown

 [Lil Sebastian][].
 We enjoy traveling when we can, with [Kauai, HI][] being one of our favorite places to visit.

-I've been working remotely since 2011 and presently work at [Clearbit][], where I help build APIs and integrations for business data.
-I primarily write Ruby at Clearbit, but also use Rails and JavaScript in personal projects.
+I've been working remotely since 2011 and last worked at [Clearbit][], where I help build APIs and integrations for business data.
+I primarily wrote Ruby at Clearbit, but also use Rails and JavaScript in personal projects.

 Despite growing up in a sweltering environment, I'm a huge hockey fan and cheer